microsoftarchive/Learn-LTI/docs/TROUBLESHOOTING.md

 ![Learnltiadd](../images/LearnLTIAADIssue.png)

-User not registered on the LMS or logged into Web Browser with the incorrect account
+User not registered on the LMS or logged into Web Browser with the incorrect account If using AAD
-- Ensure you are using an Azure AD connected account and logged into their web browser with the same account they used to sign into the LMS.
+- Ensure if you are using an Azure AD connected account, that the user is logged into their web browser with the same account they used to sign into the LMS.
 - Please ensure that AAD sign for your LMS is enabled and you are signing into your LMS with a AAD account.
 - The emails of the users in the LMS and AAD should match.
 - Ensure the users are active on the course.

+For troubleshooting see *Azure Functions Tracing* and *Failure is in Users Function App* below.

 ## LTI Application does not load error: {"Message":"Could not validate nonce."}